Not Working

 After a few minutes, the paper granite stone spun, and they high-fived each other.

-This gave me a sense of hope.
+This gave you a sense of hope.

 A false sense of hope, it turns out.
 Because very few people engaged with the device over the next few weeks: